OCCUPATIONAL Therapy Scholarship Opportunities

-- Successful faculty members must obtain approval and leave from UoG for the two-year MScOT program, and will be required to sign a contract, committing to leave Canada and return to UoG to provide a minimum of 2 years of service upon completion of the OT program.
+- Successful OT Fellows must obtain approval and leave from UoG for the two-year MScOT program, and OT Fellows will be required to sign a contract, committing to leave Canada and return to UoG to provide a minimum of 4 years of service upon completion of the OT program.

-- Faculty members cannot complete clinical placements in Canada.
-All placements will be organized in African contexts, and faculty members will not be licensed to practice as occupational therapists in Canada.
+- OT Fellows cannot complete clinical placements in Canada.
+All placements will be organized in African contexts, and OT Fellows will not be licensed to practice as occupational therapists in Canada.

 - May 1, 2020 – Request for applications sent out to departments.